AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    begin

       Root (C1) := R1;
-      --  Root'Clone (R1, C1);            -- static, only copies the Root slice
-      --  Child'Adjust (C1, R1, Root'Tag); -- dispatches; Copied_As = Root'Tag

-In this case, the sequence is exactly the same as before.
-A similar thing can be observed in parameters:
+      --  C1'Assign (R1); -- dispatch to Child

+This is also the case where the view conversion is hidden, e.g. in calls:

 .. code-block:: ada

       procedure Something (A : in out Root; B : Root) is begin
          A := B;
-         --  Root'Clone (B, A);             -- static
-         --  Root'Adjust (A, B, Root'Tag);  -- dispatches end Something;
+         --  A'Assign (B);  -- dispatch to whatever is the real tag of A end Something;

       R1 : Root;